Rob Verbakel: Rugby Union career

-Professional career
+Professional Rugby Union career

 New Zealand

 A late starter to rugby, Verbakel only started playing at university at age 19.
 However, he quickly showed his talent and after only 3 years of playing at lock was selected to the Canterbury squad for the 2010 ITM Cup, making 9 appearances.

 For the 2011 ITM Cup, Verbakel transferred to Otago.
 He made his debut in the season-opener against North Harbour, coming off the bench for the 2nd half and scoring his first provincial try.

 After a stint in Scotland, he returned to Otago for the 2012 ITM Cup, and started 11 matches for the province.

 Europe

 Verbakel signed in Scotland with Glasgow Warriors of the Pro12 for the 2011-12 season.
 He made 10 appearances for the side including 6 starts before returning to New Zealand.

 For the 2013-14 season, Verbakel signed with Northampton Saints, signing for the club at the same time as Otago teammate Glenn Dickson.

 He is currently playing in the Dutch Ereklasse (top league) for t’ Gooi.